tari-project/tari/Contributing.md

 If PR doesn’t have 100% coverage or breaks something non-critical, we may still merge it at our discretion as long as
 * Issues have been generated and triaged to cover the gaps.
-* The changes are behind a feature flag.
+* The changes are behind a feature gate.

 In your code review summary, please mention
 * How much effort went into the review (e.g. full review, untested but looks ok - aka "UT ACK", Github review)